 CHEF MARGOT McCORMACK

-Margot spent many Saturday mornings as a little girl in the kitchen with her mother frying doughnuts, baking bread and making candy, cakes & cookies.
-She loved cooking, eating & sharing time with her mother.
-She took her first kitchen job as a line cook at Bennigan’s as a student at UT in Knoxville.
-Graduating with a BA in English, Margot found herself back in Nashville working for local restaurateur Jody Faison.
-He encouraged her to be creative and introduced her to the works of chefs like Alice Waters.
-Inspired by her experience at Faison’s, Margot decided to pursue a career in culinary arts and enrolled at the Culinary Institute of America in 1987.
-After completing the two year program, Margot set her sights on New York City.
-In 1992, she became the chef at Danal, a tiny European café in the East Village.
-There, she was exposed to the more rustic dishes of Italy & France.
-Her ideas about food really began to take shape as she honed her skills and developed her cooking style.
+Margot spent Saturday mornings as a little girl in the kitchen with her mother.
+She loved cooking, eating and spending time with her mom.
+As a student at UT Knoxville, Margot’s first professional cooking job was as a line cook at Bennigan’s.
+Upon graduation with a BA in English, Margot moved back to Nashville to pursue a creative writing career but instead found herself back in the kitchen working for local restaurateur Jody Faison at his very popular restaurant Faison’s.
+Jody encouraged her to be creative and introduced her to the work of Alice Waters.
+Motivated by her experience at Faison’s, Margot enrolled in the culinary arts program at the Culinary Institute of America.
+After completing the 21 month program Margot set her sights on New York City where she became the chef at Danal, a quaint European café in the East Village.
+There she embraced the food and culture of France.
+Her ideas about cooking began to take shape as she honed her skills and developed her style.